-The best savings accounts in Canada for 2023
+The best savings and investment accounts in Canada for 2024

-Here are the best accounts to hold your savings.
+Here are the best accounts to hold your savings and investments.

 Scan the savings account comparison table above to view interest rates offered by financial institutions across Canada.

-Compare the best savings accounts in Canada for 2023
+The best savings and investment accounts in Canada for 2024

 When it comes to choosing a savings product, the type of account is just as important as its features.
 And what you go with can depend on your money goals—investing or growing an emergency fund.
 Below, we break down the three main types of savings accounts and list our selections for the best savings accounts, with the best interest rates, in Canada for each category.

 While the rates offered can vary from account to account, you’ll want to consider other factors, too.
 For example, if you prefer to bank online or on your phone, you likely won’t miss the ability to make in-person transactions and can take advantage of the fact that banks without brick-and-mortar branches may offer higher rates.
 However, if having a live representative to help is important, then you’ll want to consider accounts offered by institutions with physical branches.